LuXDAmore/nuxt-apis-to-file/README.md

 ##### ✔ TODO

+> Just asking myself if i should do more.

-- Automatically transform .gql into json?
+- Automatically transform .gql and .graphql files for the json-body?
 - API calls should continue on error?
+(Instead of using a try-for i can use a for-try)
+- Add a plugin or a template for the generated data?
+- Automatically inject the data in context?
+- Automatically inject it in the store?